 TNS carried out 998 interviews between the period 27th October to 4th November 2010.
 The sample of adults, who were interviewed at home in 71 constituencies throughout Scotland, were asked which of the six most common remedies – paracetamol, cough mixture, vitamin C, throat lozenges, cold and flu treatments and tissues – they currently had in their medicine cabinet.

 The research also showed respondents were less likely to have cold and flu remedies capsules (35 per cent) in their medicine cabinet.
 Just six per cent of people aged 65 or over had all six of the common remedies.

-MEDIA RELEASE posted by NHS Lothian.
+MEDIA RELEASE posted by The BIG Partnership.
 You too can post media releases (aka press releases) on allmediascotland.com.
 For more information, email here.